IEA (2020), "Methane Tracker", IEA, Paris https://www.iea.org/reports/methane-tracker

 Gas can play an important supporting role in energy transitions by replacing more polluting fuels; it may also deliver services that are difficult to provide cost-effectively with low-carbon alternatives, such as peak winter heating, seasonal storage, or high temperature heat for industry.
 However, fulfilling this role requires that adverse social and environmental impacts are minimised: immediate and major reductions in methane emissions are central to this.

-The World Energy Outlook 2017 produced detailed estimates for methane emissions from oil and gas operations, which form the basis for the detailed data available in this methane tracker.
+The World Energy Outlook has produced detailed estimates for methane emissions from oil and gas operations, which form the basis for the detailed data available in this methane tracker.
 We also developed first-of-a-kind global marginal methane abatement cost curves.
 These curves describe the reduction potentials as well as the costs and revenues of measures to mitigate methane emissions globally.

 If a high share of current emissions can be mitigated using measures that will pay for themselves from the methane recovered, why have these not already been widely adopted?

 - a lack of complete information regarding the problem, including a lack awareness about emission levels or the cost-effectiveness of abatement

 - misaligned investment incentives, arising from competition for capital within companies with a variety of investment opportunities, insufficiently quick payback periods, or the possibility of split incentives (where the owner of the equipment does not directly benefit from reducing leaks or the owner of the gas doesn’t see its full value).

 The benefit to overcoming these hurdles would be enormous.
 Implementing only the abatement measures that have positive net present values in the WEO’s Stated Policies Scenario would reduce the temperature rise in 2100 by 0.07 °C compared with a trajectory that has no explicit reductions.